revel/revel/manual/routing.md

 ## A simple path

-	GET    /login                 Application.Login
+	GET    /login                 App.Login

 The simplest route uses an exact match on method and path.
-It invokes the Login action on the Application controller.
+It invokes the Login action on the App controller.

 ## Optional trailing slash